 - discover French culture and gastronomy,

-- travel and enjoy a young and busy city,
+- make international friends, travel and enjoy a joyful city,

-Beginner, intermediate or advance, all levels are accepted.
-Intensive French courses are at Alliance Française Bordeaux.
+All levels accepted, beginner, intermediate or advanced.
+Intensive French courses are held at Alliance Française Bordeaux.

 “If I had to discribe my experience in one word, I’d say: magnifique!